ximeg/tirf_toolkit/README.md

 Open Anaconda terminal, navigate to the folder with your data, and start `sm_particle_counter`.
 It will process all existing and any newly created TIFF files in the current folder as long as it is running.

-# Known problems

-Currently, it treats the entire image as one spectral channel.
-If you have Cy3 and Cy5 channels side by side, it will report the total number of particles in both channels, combined.